A south Pindos escape

 To this day Elati and Pertouli remain one of the oldest and most beautiful mountain resorts in Greece, where one can find a variety of accommodation choices and plenty of traditional taverns to suit all needs.

 Built on the slopes of Mt Koziakas, the oblong mountain of the southern part of the Pindos, the picturesque villages of Elati and Pertouli are a major attraction of the wider area, not to mention a top winter destination throughout the country.

 It is the largest mountainous village in the district of Trikala and the most touristic of them all.
 If you are into winter sports or relaxation in the midst of the mountain, Elati is the place for you.
 At a distance of only 34km from the city of Trikala and perched on the slopes of Mt Koziakas at an altitude of 950m, the village offers all the joys and benefits of a mountain holiday.

 The gorgeousness of the landscapes all around the village, the scrumptious traditional cuisine of its tavernas, combined with loads of snow in the winter and freshness in the summer, makes Elati a place no less attractive than any famous destination in the Alps.

-Only 5km out of the village, bushes and grass take over the fir forest to form the Pertouli Fields, ran by the river of Petrouliotiko, with a rich fauna and flora residing in and by its meandering water body.
-Watch horses canter by, cows graze lazily, and deer and roe deer pass by, while you’ll be on your favourite mountain activity or enjoying a picnic by brooks and ponds.
+Only 5km out of the village, bushes, and grass take over the fir forest to form the Pertouli Fields, run by the river of Petrouliotiko, with rich fauna and flora residing in and by its meandering water body.
+Watch horses canter by, cows graze lazily, and deer and roe deer pass by, while you’ll be on your favorite mountain activity or enjoying a picnic by brooks and ponds.
 It’s these fields you need to cross if you want to get to the refuge “Chatzipetros”, at 1.738m.

-Sarakatsanaioi, the nomadic shepherds of the Greek mainland who are originated from all around the Pindos mountain range but may live the world across, meet here on their international annual meeting every May.
+Sarakatsanaioi, the nomadic shepherds of the Greek mainland who are originated from all around the Pindos mountain range but may live the world across, meet here at their international annual meeting every May.